We Found Your New Favorite Calming Tea — And It Might Help With Bloating Too

 1. It alleviates stress and anxiety.

-In one small study, taking 600 milligrams of lemon balm before being exposed to laboratory-induced psychological stressors improved participants' mood significantly compared to when they underwent the same test without lemon balm.
+In one small study1, taking 600 milligrams of lemon balm before being exposed to laboratory-induced psychological stressors improved participants' mood significantly compared to when they underwent the same test without lemon balm.
 They also reported an increased sense of calm.

 2. It boosts cognitive function and combats dementia.

-In the same study that showed lemon balm's beneficial effects on reducing anxiety in the face of stressors, the herb was found to boost brain power.
+In the same study1 that showed lemon balm's beneficial effects on reducing anxiety in the face of stressors, the herb was found to boost brain power.
 Participants taking 300 milligrams of lemon balm experienced improved speed when solving math problems, without compromising their accuracy.
 Other research found that taking lemon balm daily for four months improved cognitive function and reduced agitation among patients with mild to moderate Alzheimer's disease.

 3. It lulls you into a deep sleep.